yudhnim/Seoul-BikeRental-R/README.md

 # Seoul Bikes Rental Demand with R

-This repository contains notebooks of analyzing and building multiple regression models for the Seoul Bike Sharing System.
+This repository contains notebooks of analyzing and building multiple regression models for the Seoul Bike Sharing System using R. For uploading and visualization so I use Jupiter Nootebook for easy access.